Why choose QBE car insurance?

 CTP covers the driver of your car if they cause an accident that injures someone else.
 CTP covers that injured person’s medical costs and compensation they are entitled to.
 Check out our CTP page where you can learn more.

-For the fourth year running, we’ve been named by finder.com.au as Australia’s ‘2020 Green Insurer of the Year’.
-We’re honoured to be recognised alongside the nation’s greenest industry leaders.
-A big thank you to our customers, people and partners for helping us do our bit to protect our planet.
-Find out more about our awards.
+For the fourth year running, we’ve been named Finder’s Green Insurer of the Year in 2023.
+We’re honoured to receive this recognition.
+A big thank you to our customers, people and partners for helping us enable a more resilient planet.

-This table will help you understand the key differences between QBE’s Comprehensive Car insurance and Third Party Property Damage Car Insurance.
+This table will help you understand the key differences between QBE’s Comprehensive Car Insurance and Third Party Property Damage Car Insurance.
 Read the relevant Product Disclosure Statement (PDS) and Target Market Determination (TMD) for full details, including limits, exclusions and conditions that apply.

 - Accident damage, fire and theft